lucascortes/SwiftUnitTesting/README.md

 }
 ```

-Given that we are mocking by subclassing, if we don't override the initializer, this class will make a network request.
+Given that we are stubbing by subclassing, if we don't override the initializer, this class will make a network request.
 This could also happen in property observers, extensions, methods, etc.

 So we try a new approach